Is it really possible to see any improvement in just a week?

 This is an important lesson: you always want to give you vocal cords one day of rest per week.
 Practice singing 6 days a week and take the seventh off.
 Without the day off, you risk damaging your vocal cords.

+A good warm-up routine is the key to everything.
 Since warming up is so important, here is a good video on the subject.